rejeep/authlogic-password-reset-tutorial/README.markdown

       UserSession.new(:login => login, :password => password).save.should == true
     end

-If you liked this tutorial, I can also recommend this [Authlogic Activation Tutorial](http://github.com/matthooks/authlogic-activation-tutorial).
+If you liked this tutorial, I can also recommend the [Authlogic Activation Tutorial](http://github.com/matthooks/authlogic-activation-tutorial).